apecloud/kubeblocks/docs/user_docs/lifecycle_management/restart/three_nodes.md

   - [KubeBlocks OpsRequest](../configure_ops_request.md)
   - [Restarting overview](Overview.md)

-## Create a three-node cluster for a demo
+## Step 1.
+Create a three-node cluster for a demo

 _Steps_:

 1. Prepare a YAML file for a three-node cluster.
 Below is the YAML file of the single-node cluster.
-You can find [this demo file, `cluster_three_nodes`](../../../../examples/dbaas/cluster_three_nodes.yaml), in [`kubeblocks/examples/dbaas`](https://github.com/apecloud/kubeblocks/tree/main/examples/dbaas).

 ```
 apiVersion: dbaas.kubeblocks.io/v1alpha1